averyhiebert/groundstation2/README.md

 ## Planned Functionality
-The software will use the `rtl_fm` and `direwolf` programs to demodulate and decode APRS data received via a software-defined radio, and will then display this data in a Python application built using the Qt4 framework and the QGIS mapping software.
+The software will use the `rtl_fm` and `direwolf` programs to demodulate and decode APRS data received via a software-defined radio, and will then display this data in a Python application built using the Qt5 framework and the QGIS mapping software.

-The project uses Python 2.7 and Qt4, since Python 3 and Qt5 were not supported by QGIS at the time when this project was begun.
-Upgrading to QGIS3/Python3/Qt5 should ideally occure eventually.
+The project uses Python 3, Qt5, and QGIS 3.

 ## Building & Running
 Read `documentation/getting_started.md`